General Campus Information

 consequences of default or not repaying your loan.
 The MPN is your promise to

-repay this loan and contains the terms and conditions of the loan, as well as
+repay the loan and contains the terms and conditions of the loan, as well as

-about all of your Federal loans you have borrowed and Federal Grants you have
+about the federal loans you have borrowed and Federal Grants you have

 received.
-This site displays information on outstanding loan balances, loan
+The site displays information on outstanding loan balances, loan

 statuses and disbursements.
 CU Denver is